 Green Common Landmark boasts a fully vegetarian lunch menu that rotates from Monday to Friday with vegan and Buddhist-friendly mains clearly labelled.
 Every day, visitors can pick from four options.
 In addition, the RainBOWL, a colourful quinoa mix, and the Shanghai Chill, a sesame Beyond Meat chicken mung bean noodle, are served daily.

-If you need to get back to your office desk for lunch, you can easily pick up any of these dishes at their deli counter for takeaway.
+If you need to get back to your office desk for lunch, you can easily pick up any of these dishes at the deli counter for take away.

-I sat down to admire the interior architecture with my healthy mixture of orange, beet, and chickpea on a bed of greens called the O’Beet Salad.
+I went during the afternoon and decided on the O’Beet Salad, a healthy mixture of orange, beet, and chickpea on a bed of greens.
 On the side, I also ordered an Organic Chamomile Tea.
 I would love to return for Green Common Landmark’s chef-cooked Beyond Meat meals – goodness knows if I tried to cook a patty myself, it’d be a disaster.

 Psst… I’ve already been back at Green Common Landmark twice already!
 Although I could’ve gotten get my groceries at the Green Common branches elsewhere, I decided to slow down with a cup of tea in Central before doing so.
 It’s such a convenient one-stop shop.
 And c’mon, the interior design by Editecture cannot be competed against.